ruthkr/GREAT/README.md

 **T**ime-courses in **R**) is a tool to register (align) two sets of gene expression profiles that users wish to compare.
 These gene profiles data will be referred as the query and the reference data.
-To match the ranges over time between those profiles, the timepoints of query gene expression profiles will be transformed through stretching and shifting process.
-This tool uses a Bayesian approach based on statistical model comparison to evaluate the optimality of gene expression profiles alignment.
+To match the ranges over time between those profiles, the timepoints of the query gene expression profiles will be transformed through stretching and shifting process.
+This tool uses a statistical model comparison based on a Bayesian approach to evaluate the optimality of the gene expression profiles alignment.

 ## Package workflow

-Flowchart below illustrates the workflow of the package given an input
+The flowchart below illustrates the workflow of the package given an input data:
-data:

 <br>